DevExpress-Examples/XAF_Security_E4908/XPO/Console/Readme.md

 ## Step 3.
 Authorization.
 Access and Manipulate Data/UI Based on User/Role Rights

-1. Create an **ObjectSpace** instance to access protected data and use [its data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, *IObjectSpace.GetObjects*) **OR** if you prefer, the familiar **UnitOfWork** object accessible through the *SecuredObjectSpace.Session* property.
+1. Create an **ObjectSpace** instance to access protected data and use [its data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, *IObjectSpace.GetObjects*) **OR** if you prefer, the familiar **UnitOfWork** object accessible through the *XPObjectSpace.Session* property.

     ```csharp
     StringBuilder stringBuilder = new StringBuilder();